eerkela/bertrand/docs/source/content/api/dispatch.rst

 Dispatch functions
 ------------------
+..
+TODO: To enable registering lambdas and pre-existing functions, the
+    overload() method can also be used in a functional form:

+    foo.overload("int", "int")(lambda x, y: "integer")

 The :func:`@dispatch <pdcast.dispatch>` decorator transforms a function into a :class:`DispatchFunc` object, which maintains a collection of virtual implementations that it can dispatch to based on the observed type of its